Michael Landon: Highway to Heaven

 After producing both "Little House" and later the Father Murphy TV series, Landon starred in another successful program.
 In Highway to Heaven, he played a probationary angel (who named himself Jonathan Smith) whose job was to help people in order to earn his wings.
 His co-star on the show was Victor French (who had previously co-starred on Landon's Little House on the Prairie) as ex-cop Mark Gordon.
 On Highway, Landon served as executive producer, writer, and director.
 Highway to Heaven was the only show throughout his long career in television that he owned outright.
+Landon created the show after a promise he made to God when his daughter was in a coma.

 By 1985, prior to hiring his son, Michael Landon Jr., as a member of his camera crew, he also brought real-life cancer patients and disabled people to the set.
 His decision to work with disabled people led him to hire a couple of adults with disabilities to write episodes for Highway to Heaven.

 By season four, Highway dropped out of the Nielsen top 30, and in June 1988, NBC announced that the series would return for an abbreviated fifth season, which would be its last.
 Its final episodes were filmed in the fall of 1988.
 One aired in October, two in December, one in March 1989, and the remainder aired on Fridays from June to August.
 French did not live to see Highways series finale broadcast; he died of advanced lung cancer on June 15, 1989, two months after it was diagnosed.
 Landon invited his youngest daughter, Jennifer Landon, to take part in the final episode.